-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.13 AVIFAUNA Impact Management Outcor To minimise impacts to av Indicator and Compliance N Induction training and reco Incident classification and Avifauna Management Pla Environmental awareness Monitoring and audit report ords. reporting management procedure (to be developed).
-In (to be developed) programme/toolbox talks.
-Displacement of priority species No turbines should be constructed in the avifaunal turbine exclusion buffer zones as indicated in the sensitivity map.
-Site ManagerContractor Construction · Restrict construction to the immediate infrastructural footprint.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.13 AVIFAUNA Impact Management Outcom To minimise impacts to avi ne: fauna and their habitat.
+Indicator and Compliance M Induction training and reco Incident classification and Avifauna Management Pla Environmental awareness Monitoring and audit report echanism: rds. reporting management procedure (to be developed). n (to be developed) programme/toolbox talks. s.
+Displacement of priority species Habitat transformation resulting from the wind turbines and associated infrastructure The All-Infrastructure Exclusion Zones should be implemented and maintained.
+No turbines should be constructed in the avifaunal turbine exclusion buffer zones as indicated in the sensitivity map.
+Site ManagerContractorESCO / ECO Construction Restrict construction to the immediate infrastructural footprint.
 Access to remaining areas should be strictly controlled to minimise disturbance of priority species.
-This recommendation especially applies within the very high and high sensitivity areas depicted in the sensitivity map.
-ESCO/ECO EO Minimise removal of natural vegetation and rehabilitate natural vegetation post-construction where possible.
+This recommendation especially applies within the very high and high sensitivity areas depicted in the sensitivity map. ■ EO Minimise removal of natural vegetation and rehabilitate natural vegetation post-construction where possible.
 Prioritise upgrading existing roads (where the requisite roads authority permission has been issued) over constructing new roads.
 Apply noise and dust control measures according to best practice in the industry.
 Strictly implement the recommendations of ecological and botanical specialists to reduce the level of habitat loss.
-All-Infrastructure Exclusion Zones should be implemented and maintained.
-No turbines should be constructed in the turbine exclusion buffer zones as indicated in the sensitivity.